 However, the proposed Digital Services Act (set to replace the now outdated eCommerce Directive) goes a long way to address issues relating to online marketplaces and classified sites – and AI is given significant consideration as part of these efforts.

-While these developments are promising, in that they demonstrate the depth and importance which the EU is tackling these issues, problems will no doubt arise when adoption and enforcement by 27 different member states are required.
+While these developments are promising in that they demonstrate the depth and importance of the EU tackling these issues, problems will no doubt arise when adoption and enforcement by 27 member states are required.

 One nation that no longer needs to participate in EU-centric discussions is the UK – following its departure in January this year.
 However, rather than deviate from regulation, Britain’s stance on online safety continues to set a high bar.